- Can ABCpdf convert my Microsoft Office documents to PDF?

 If you really need to do a large scale reflow then your best option is to export the entire PDF as another format like HTML.
 Then modify the HTML and use it to create a new PDF.
 However note that the round trip is likely to take time and the output may be slightly different from the original.

-- My code works on my dev server but fails when I deploy.
+- My code works on my development server but fails when I deploy.
 What gives?

 -